cla-bit/ALS-ecommerce/README.md

 1. Clone the application from github.
 2. Setup and activate your virtual environment.
 3. Go into the project directory [ecommerce] and pip install the dependencies.
+Run `pip install -r requrements.txt`.
 4. Setup your MongoDB database, if you already have MongoDB installed or any database of your choice.
 5. Go into the project directory [ecommerce] >> settings.py, and connect your database settings to your MongoDB database or database of your choice.
     > If you are using "djongo". ensure you pip install the library, the setup is there.